History of Liverpool F.C. (1985–present): 1990–98: Decline

 After the construction of the Centenary Stand, the Spion Kop was redeveloped for the start of the 1994–95 season.
 The stand became all-seater, retaining the single tier with a reduced capacity of 12,000.
-In Evans's first full season in charge Liverpool finished in fourth place, their best finish since the departure of Dalglish.
-The club reached the sixth round of the FA Cup, before losing 2–1 to Tottenham Hotspur and reached the 1995 Football League Cup Final against Bolton Wanderers.
+In Evans's first full season in charge, Liverpool finished in fourth place, their best finish since the departure of Dalglish.
+The club reached the sixth round of the FA Cup before losing 2–1 to Tottenham Hotspur, and reached the 1995 Football League Cup Final against Bolton Wanderers.
 Two goals from Steve McManaman helped Liverpool to a 2–1 victory as they won their fifth League Cup.
 The season also saw several long-serving players leave the club, as Grobbelaar, Nicol and Ronnie Whelan departed.
 Before the start of the 1995–96 season, Liverpool signalled their intent to improve upon the previous season, signing forward Stan Collymore for a British club record £8.5 million.
 Collymore scored the only goal in a 1–0 win over Sheffield Wednesday in the first game of the season.
-The season included a 4–3 win against Newcastle at Anfield in April 1996 with Collymore scoring an injury-time winner – a game considered one of the greatest in Premier League history.
+The season included a 4–3 win against Newcastle United at Anfield in April 1996 with Collymore scoring an injury-time winner – a game considered one of the greatest in Premier League history.
 Liverpool finished in third place.
 They reached the final of the FA Cup against Manchester United; an 85th-minute goal from Eric Cantona secured a 1–0 victory for United.
 The Cup final saw the appearance of Liverpool players in cream Armani suits, an incident which generated most headlines for an under-achieving group of players the media had pejoratively dubbed the Spice Boys, who were perceived as focusing on partying, sports cars, fame and hairstyles rather than football.

 Liverpool started the 1996–97 season well, and by the turn of the year they were top of the league, two points clear of Arsenal.
 The club were unable to maintain their form during the rest of the season, losses to Coventry City, Manchester United and Wimbledon resulted in the club finishing the season in fourth position.
 Despite early exits in the League and FA Cup, Liverpool reached the semi-finals of the UEFA Cup Winners' Cup.
-They were unable to progress after a 3–0 defeat in the first-leg, despite winning the second leg 2–0 and were knocked out 3–2 on aggregate against French team Paris Saint-Germain.
+They were unable to progress after a 3–0 defeat in the first-leg, despite winning the second leg 2–0, and were knocked out 3–2 on aggregate against French team Paris Saint-Germain.
 Liverpool were without striker Fowler for the start of the 1997–98 season after he suffered knee ligament damage in a pre-season friendly.
 This was offset by the emergence of Michael Owen, who scored eighteen goals from thirty-six appearances.
 Paul Ince was signed to replace Barnes who joined Newcastle United.
 Liverpool were unable to challenge eventual winners Arsenal and finished thirteen points behind in third place.
 Further redevelopment took place at Anfield during the season with a second tier added to the Anfield Road stand.